 The western Baltic Sea is an important fishing area for Denmark, Sweden and Germany.
 Target species range from cod, eel, herring, plaice to sprat.
 Sand-eel has in the last years become increasingly important in the area.
 In general fishing activity in the western Baltic Sea (given as catch value) has decreased by approximately 40 pct.
 Cod is the main target species, however.
 The reduction in landings registered for the area is attributed to a reduction in fishery for cod.
 The main reduction in cod landings was seen in 2009, where after landings have been somehow stable.
-Fishery activity in the western Baltic Sea (subdivision 25), several countries are involved in the fisheries as this area is the main area for cod fishery.
+Fishery activity in the western Baltic Sea is largely conducted by smaller vessel below 15 meters.
+In the eastern Baltic Sea (subdivision 25), several countries are involved in the fisheries as this area is the main area for cod fishery.
 In this area, fishery in the period 2007 to 2012 has been quite stable however, and slightly lower in 2013.
 Cod is the main target species followed by herring and sprat.